cultureandempire/cultureandempire.github.io/README.md

 How much data are we talking about?

 Over time our use of communications has shifted significantly.
 In 2000, it was mainly mobile phone calls.
 In 2013, it's far fewer phone calls, and a lot more chats and text messages.
 We also produce and consume a lot more content in the form of photos, videos, documents, and so on.
-There are also more of us online.
+There are also more of us on line.

 The vast majority of Internet traffic is, however, irrelevant to the spies, or already stored by cloud services.
 For example when you watch a YouTube video, does the Spider need to store the video stream?
 It only needs the YouTube URL, and metadata such as when you watched, when you pressed play and pause, what site you came from, and so on.
 Similarly for those photos you upload to Flickr.
 All the Spider needs is a guarantee from Yahoo! that it will store them forever.